New River Land Trust

 Background

-In 2021, the Virginia Department of Conservation and Recreation awarded a $210,000 grant to the Town of Blacksburg that helped NRLT purchase and protect a third property of 205 acres of biodiverse forest habitat.
-In 2023 we raised money to purchase an additional 20-acre property adjacent to Stonecutter's Hollow.
+In 2021, the Virginia Department of Conservation and Recreation awarded a $210,000 grant to the Town of Blacksburg that helped NRLT purchase and protect a third property of 205 acres.
+72 additional acres were transferred to the Forest Service.

-The Town of Blacksburg will provide long-term stewardship in the form of viewshed protection, preservation of ecological diversity, and recreational opportunities.
+McDonald Hollow and Stonecutter’s Hollow have been transferred to the Town of Blacksburg with conservation easements in place.
+The Town will provide the long-term stewardship in the form of viewshed protection, preservation of ecological diversity, and recreational opportunities.

 Organization Data